Calculate Number of Years Between Two Dates in Excel

 4. In the end, enter the close parentheses and hit enter to get the result.

-Now it has given 7.5 in the result which means we have 7 and a half years in the result.
-And in the following result, you can see we have used different dates to get a different kind of result.
+Now, it has given 7.5 in the result, which means we have 7 and a half years in the result.
+In the following result, you can see we have used different dates to get a different kind of result.

 yearfrac-results